-How to break the cycle of passive-aggressive behavior
+How to break the cycle of passive-aggressive behavior in relationships

 You don’t need to know the exact definition of passive aggressive behavior to recognize it.
 Because you’re not just looking at symptoms in what the other person is doing -- you can also pay attention to what you experience.
 There’s a certain way they say “Yes” that makes you crazy.
 Because you know they don’t mean “yes”… but how can you argue with somebody who says “yes” to you?